Fort Lauderdale Code Violation Search & Repair | Licensed Contractor

 • Plumbing violations — unpermitted work, failed inspections, after-the-fact permits

-• Mechanical violations — HVAC systems, ductwork, and mechanical equipment without permits (CMC-1251836)
+• Mechanical violations — HVAC systems, ductwork, and equipment without permits (CMC-1251836)

 • Structural violations — unpermitted additions, garage conversions, enclosed porches